National Ignition Facility: Burning plasma achieved, 2021

 Plot of NIF results from 2011 to 2021 shows the dramatic increase in fusion energy due to a burning plasma.

-Experiments in 2020 and 2021 yielded the world's first burning plasmas, in which most of the plasma heating came from nuclear fusion reactions.
+Experiments in 2020 and 2021 yielded the world's first burning plasmas in the laboratory, in which most of the plasma heating came from nuclear fusion reactions.
 This result was followed on August 8, 2021 by the world's first ignited plasma, in which the fusion heating was sufficient to sustain the thermonuclear reaction.
 It produced excess neutrons consistent with a short-lived chain reaction of around 100 trillionths of a second (i.e., 100 picoseconds or 0.1 nanoseconds).

 The fusion energy yield of the 2021 experiment was estimated to be 70% of the laser energy incident on the plasma.
 This result slightly beat the former record of 67% set by the JET torus in 1997.
 Taking the energy efficiency of the laser itself into account, the experiment used about 477 MJ of electrical energy to get 1.8 MJ of energy into the target to create 1.3 MJ of fusion energy.

 Several design changes enabled this result.
 The material of the capsule shell was changed to diamond to increase the absorbance of secondary x-rays created by the laser burst, thus increasing the efficacy of the collapse, and its surface was further smoothed.
 The size of the hole in the capsule used to inject fuel was reduced.
 The holes in the gold cylinder surrounding the capsule were shrunk to reduce energy loss.
 The laser pulse was extended.